Book One: A SIMPLE ACT OF KINDNESS

 I had only been to one

-SJS Graduation ceremony previously.
+SJS Graduation ceremony in my Freshman year.
 Attendance was mandatory

 for Upper School students, but I had skipped it the past two years.